-In May of 2012, following an evaluation of the Compensation Committee's consultant, the Compensation Committee engaged Pearl Meyer & Partners ("PM&P") as its consultant.
-The Committee determined that the Company's greater size and complexity argued in favor of utilizing a consultant with more depth in personnel.
+Role of Compensation Consultants.
+In determining compensation, the Compensation Committee considers information and advice provided by its independent consultants.
+In May of 2012, following an evaluation by the Compensation Committee, the Compensation Committee engaged Pearl Meyer & Partners, LLC ("PM&P") as its consultant.
 The Committee felt that PM&P had the necessary skills, knowledge, expertise and experience, including experience with technology companies, as well as the resources available to provide a comprehensive approach to executive and director compensation planning, strategy and governance.
 Pursuant to its contract, PM&P was engaged to provide advice related to executive and non-employee director compensation as requested, including to provide an analysis of executive compensation compared to peer company practice and data.

-During 2011, Meyercord conducted an executive compensation study covering fourteen executives and made certain preliminary recommendations regarding changes to compensation design for the 2012 program.
-Meyercord presented this report to the Compensation Committee in October 2011 and updated the report in February of 2012 (the "Meyercord Report") to assist in setting levels of executive compensation for 2012.
-At the request of the Compensation Committee, from time to time in 2012, Meyercord or PM&P, as appropriate, also participated in Compensation Committee meetings, made proposals for compensation adjustments, advised and provided comparator group data on compensation for newly appointed officers, provided other back-up information and analysis of compensation matters and discussed the same with the Compensation Committee.
-Except for limited work on compensation for newly appointed officers and directors and similar projects, generally PM&P's work for the Committee related to 2013 executive and director compensation.
+During 2012, PM&P conducted an executive compensation study covering 14 executives and made recommendations regarding changes to compensation design for the 2013 program.
+At the request of the Compensation Committee, from time to time in 2013, PM&P also participated in Compensation Committee meetings, made proposals for compensation adjustments, advised and provided comparator group data on compensation for newly appointed officers, provided other back-up information and analysis of compensation matters, and discussed the same with the Compensation Committee.

 If requested, the Compensation Committee consultant may also assist in preparing agendas for Compensation Committee meetings and provide input on management materials and recommendations in advance of Compensation Committee meetings to identify and resolve or minimize differences in advance of such meetings.
-While the Compensation Committee considers the advice and recommendations of its independent consultants, ultimately, the Compensation Committee's decisions about the executive compensation program, including the specific amounts paid to executive officers, are its own.
+While the Compensation Committee considers the advice and recommendations of its independent consultants, ultimately, the Compensation Committee's decisions about executive compensation programs, including the specific amounts paid to executive officers, are its own.

-Role of Senior Officers in Determining Executive Compensation.
-The Compensation Committee made all compensation decisions related to our Named Executive Officer compensation in 2012.
-However, our CEO and other senior officers regularly provide information and recommendations to the Compensation Committee on the performance of the executive officers, the design, structure and components of our compensation programs and of specific grants, appropriate levels of compensation, including equity grants, and the targets for corporate and business unit performance or other goals for our incentive programs and stock-based awards.
+Role of Senior Management in Determining Executive Compensation.
+The Compensation Committee made all compensation decisions related to our Named Executive Officer compensation in 2013.
+However, our CEO and other senior officers regularly provide information and recommendations to the Compensation Committee on the performance of the executive officers, the design, structure and components of our compensation programs and of specific grants, appropriate levels of compensation, including equity grants, and the targets for corporate and business-unit performance or other goals for our incentive programs and stock-based awards.
 The senior officers also assist the Compensation Committee in determining the level of achievement of the performance targets underlying performance-based awards and incentives and provide other information specifically requested by the Compensation Committee from time to time.
 The senior officers also provide information to the compensation consultants, as appropriate, at the request of the Compensation Committee or such consultants, and work with such consultants to develop relevant information and proposals for executive compensation planning and implementation.
 Pursuant to our Corporate Governance Principles, the CEO works with the Chairman of the Board or committee chairs, as appropriate, to determine the nature and extent of information that is provided to the directors before each Board or committee meeting.
 With respect to the compensation of the CEO, the independent consultant works directly with the Compensation Committee.
 The Compensation Committee does not seek, nor does management provide, recommendations from or decisions by management concerning the level of CEO compensation.